19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (d) to keep members informed of the progress of the society and encourage interest and a sense of ownership on the part of the members;

-(da) to present to the annual general meeting of the society an annual report on the activities of the society during the preceding financial year, together with the audited financial statements of the society and the auditor’s report for that year;
+(e) to present to the annual general meeting of the society an annual report on the activities of the society during the preceding financial year, together with the audited financial statements of the society and the auditor’s report for that year;

-[23/2008 wef 20/10/2008]

-(e) to prepare and present to the annual general meeting of the society a proposal for the distribution of any net surplus accrued during the preceding financial year, in accordance with this Act and the by-laws;
+(f) to prepare and present to the annual general meeting of the society a proposal for the distribution of any net surplus accrued during the preceding financial year, in accordance with this Act and the by-laws;

-(f) to make a report to the annual general meeting of the work of the committee of management during the preceding financial year with such recommendations as it considers necessary to maintain or improve the services provided by the society to its members; and
+(g) to make a report to the annual general meeting of the work of the committee of management during the preceding financial year with such recommendations as it considers necessary to maintain or improve the services provided by the society to its members; and

-(g) to consider and take immediate action on matters reported by the Registrar, the audit committee or the auditor.
+(h) to consider and take immediate action on matters reported by the Registrar, the audit committee or the auditor.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (3) A full and correct record shall be kept of all proceedings of the committee of management in carrying out its duties, and the records shall be available for inspection by the Registrar and by the auditor.